xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 ## INTRODUCTION

-In the first three installments of this series,  we've  looked at parsing and  compiling math expressions, and worked our way grad- ually and methodically from dealing  with  very  simple one-term, one-character "expressions" up through more general ones, finally arriving at a very complete parser that could parse and translate complete  assignment  statements,  with  multi-character  tokens,
+In the first three installments of this series,  we've  looked at parsing and  compiling math expressions, and worked our way gradually and methodically from dealing  with  very  simple one-term, one-character "expressions" up through more general ones, finally arriving at a very complete parser that could parse and translate complete  assignment  statements,  with  multi-character  tokens,